Lincoln P. Bloomfield

-Lincoln Palmer Bloomfield (1920-2013) an American academic and expert on foreign affairs who served as a professor of political science at Massachusetts Institute of Technology.
+Lincoln Palmer Bloomfield (1920-2013) was an American academic and expert on foreign affairs who served as a Professor Emeritus of Political Science at the Massachusetts Institute of Technology.

 Biography

-Lincoln P. Bloomfield is the father of Lincoln P. Bloomfield Jr., a United States Defense Department and State Department official.

-Bloomfield served five United States Secretaries of State, held an administrative State Department position in the early years of the United Nations, and was director of global issues on the National Security Council during the Carter administration.
+Bloomfield served in the US Navy and Office of Strategic Services during World War II, worked in the State Department in the early years of the United Nations until 1956, and in 1979 was director of global issues on the National Security Council during the Carter administration.

 Bloomfield was a member of the Council on Foreign Relations.

-Bloomfield's work at the Massachusetts Institute of Technology led to the development of the CASCON conflict analysis system.
+Bloomfield's work at the Massachusetts Institute of Technology included designing and leading war games aimed at preventing escalation to nuclear war and the development of the CASCON conflict analysis system, featuring an interactive software and database.

+Bloomfield is credited with coining the term coalition of the willing.
+He taught for four semesters at the Graduate Institute of International Studies in Geneva, Switzerland.

+Lincoln P. Bloomfield is the father of Lincoln P. Bloomfield Jr., a former United States Defense Department, Office of the Vice President and State Department official.